 The purpose of this policy is to honor persons, organizations, places and/or events in the history of the City by naming City facilities after them.
-This process acknowledges and memorializes those honored and enhances the value and heritage of the City.
+This process acknowledges and memorializes a specific person or event those honored and enhances the value and heritage of the City.